CofluxLabs/coflux/docs/docs/retries.md

     ...
 ```

 This task will be executed at most three times (the initial attempt plus up to two retries).
-Each subsequent attempt will happen immediately after the failure.
+Each subsequent attempt will happen immediately after the previous failure.

 Any tasks waiting for the initial task will continue waiting for retries.
 If all the retries fail then the error will be returned to the waiting task.

 ## Retry delay

-Failures are often caused by environmental issues, so it's useful to be able to delay the retry.
+Failures can be caused by external environmental issues, so it's useful to be able to delay the retry.
 This can be done by passing a delay parameter:

 ```python
 @task(retries=(2, 300))